Vertice Report

 Streamlined workflows support this by buying time at every step from intake onwards, giving procurement the most time and the greatest leverage.
 For instance, pre-approvals are data-driven and automated, and stakeholders are fed all the information they need to make quick, informed decisions.

-Similarly, workflow thresholds can ensure that contract terms match the business’ requirements and objectives.
+Similarly, using procurement workflow thresholds ensure that contract terms match the business’ requirements and objectives.
 For example, SaaS contracts may need to be built to accommodate a team’s growth, else costs will spiral as new users are added over the contract’s term.

 Key Considerations